This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Thailand.

 Yes.
-Advertisement is broadly defined to be any act by any means which propagates information about medicine for commercial purpose.
+Advertisement is broadly defined to be any act by any means which propagates information about medicines for commercial purposes.
 The Regulation of the Office of the Food and Drug Administration Regarding the Requirements on Advertising the Sale of Drug, B.E.
-2545 (2002) (the “Regulation”) issued under the Drug Act, elaborate further as follows:
+2545 (2002) (the “Regulation“) issued under the Drug Act, elaborate further as follows:

 Advertising is defined to include any printed matters, e.g. a brochure, handbill, book, newspaper, magazine, bulletin, billboard, or other materials, or online.